mbaumer/us_hep_funding/docs/_states/VT.md

 Patrick Leahy is the #9 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Bernard Sanders is the #3 Democrat on the Senate Energy Subcommittee on Energy

 Bernard Sanders is the #3 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants